Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Background and Related Work

 DE's loops keep repeating till it runs out of {\em lives}.
 The number of {\em lives} is decremented for each loop (and incremented every time we find a better solution).

-Our initial experiments showed that of all these off-the-shelf learners, the CART regression tree learner was performing best.
-Hence, we combine CART with differential evolution to create the DECART hyperparamter optimzier for CART regression trees.
+Our initial experiments showed that out of all these ``off-the-shelf'' learners, the CART regression tree learner was performing best.
+Hence, we combine CART with differential evolution to create the DECART hyperparameter optimizer for CART regression trees.
+The choice of these parameters can have a large impact on optimization performance.
 Taking advice from Storn and Fu et al.~\cite{storn1997differential,Fu2016TuningFS}, we set DE's configuration parameters to $\{\mathit{np, cf, f, \mathit{lives}}\}=\{20,0.75,0.3,10\}$.
 The CART hyperparameters we control via DE are shown in Table~\ref{tbl:cart}.
+For the tuning ranges of each hyperparameters, we follow the suggestions from Fu et al.~\cite{Fu2016TuningFS}.